|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the vodka and sambuca.
+In a cocktail shaker, pour the vodka and sambuca.
+Fill with ice.

 - When shaking with sambuca (or any anise-flavored liqueur), be sure to wash the cocktail shaker and any utensils very well.
 If you don't eliminate any leftover flavor, it can easily be picked up in the next drink you mix.